-The node where the inductor connects to the LM36923's SW pin has 2 issues.
-First, a large switched voltage (0 to $V{OUT} + V{F\SCHOTTKY}$ ) appears on this node every switching cycle.
+The node where the inductor connects to the LM36923H device SW pin has 2 issues.
+First, a large switched voltage (0 to $V{OUT} + V{F_SCHOTTKY}$) appears on this node every switching cycle.
 This switched voltage can be capacitively coupled into nearby nodes.
-Second, there is a relatively large current (input current) on the traces connecting the inductor and connecting the inductor to the SW bump.
+Second, there is a relatively large current (input current) on the traces connecting the input supply to the inductor and connecting the inductor to the SW bump.
 Any resistance in this path can cause voltage drops that can negatively affect efficiency and reduce the input operating voltage range.

 To reduce the capacitive coupling of the signal on SW into nearby traces, the SW bump-to-inductor connection must be minimized in area.
 This limits the PCB capacitance from SW to other traces.
-Additionally, high impedance nodes that are more susceptible to electric field coupling need to be routed away from SW and not directly adjacent or beneath.
-This is especially true for traces such as SCL, SDA, HWEN, BL\ADJ, and PWM.
+Additionally, high impedance nodes that are more susceptible to electric field coupling must be routed away from SW and not directly adjacent or beneath.
+This is especially true for traces such as SCL, SDA, HWEN, ASEL, and PWM.
 A GND plane placed directly below SW dramatically reduces the capacitance from SW into nearby traces.

-Lastly, limit the trace resistance of the VIN to inductor connection and from the inductor to SW connection, by use of short, wide traces.
+Lastly, limit the trace resistance of the V{IN} to inductor connection and from the inductor to SW connection by use of short, wide traces.